-Safeway recently launched a "just for u" initiative to improve its existing Club Card loyalty program, which should reignite market share.
+Safeway launched a "just for u" initiative to improve its existing Club Card loyalty program, which should reignite market share.

 The significant capital invested in the Lifestyle upgrades gives Safeway one of the freshest store bases in the industry, which should help to recapture consumers lost during the recession to low-price operators.

 Now that the Lifestyle remodel program is complete, there should be less capital spending.
 At roughly five years of age, the store portfolio should be nearing peak EBITDA margins, resulting in higher free cash flow.
 Read more